Explosives Ordnance Engineering MSc

 Project Phase

-You may also elect to undertake a number of standalone modules as opposed to an MSc, PgDip or PgCert, with or without the associated assessment, less for Research Tools and Research Phase.
+You may also elect to undertake a number of standalone modules as opposed to an MSc, PgDip or PgCert, with or without the associated assessment, less for research tools and research phase.
 A number can only be taken with assessment; for the most up-to-date information on this, refer to the module web page above.
-Applications for standalone modules can be made direct to Cranfield via the web page linked above.
+Applications for standalone modules can be made direct to Cranfield University via the web page linked above.

 How this course will help your career

-This course has been designed specifically to provide an opportunity to a wide range of attendees to provide knowledge and transferable skills that will enhance employment potential in this field, problem solving, self-direction and informed communication skills.
+This course has been designed specifically to provide you with the knowledge and transferable skills that will enhance your employment potential in this field, problem solving, self-direction and informed communication skills.

 Who can attend this course